 China’s stock markets have been remarkably resilient.
 As the world’s second-largest economy emerged first from the virus-induced shock, corporate earnings downgrades were relatively contained while government stimulus was preserved for future use.

-By May 14, the MSCI China Index, including onshore and offshore Chinese stocks, had fallen 4.8% since the beginning of the year (Display, left, upper bars).
-The MSCI China A Onshore Index was down by only 2.9% over the same period.
-Chinese stocks have outperformed developed and emerging markets for three reasons.
+By May 31, the MSCI China Index, including onshore and offshore Chinese stocks, had fallen 5.0% since the beginning of the year in US dollar terms (Display, left, upper bars).
+The MSCI China A Onshore Index was down by 4.8% over the same period.
+Chinese stocks have done relatively well in the difficult environment for three reasons.

 1. First Out, First Back

 Since China was hit by the virus first, its economy has also recovered earlier.
 Of course, there’s a real risk of another wave of infections.
 Still, the earlier exit from the lockdown means businesses are getting back online and the economy is starting to rev up.

 Key industries are recovering sharply.
 Auto and smartphone sales have rebounded, while restaurants are filling tables again.
 To be sure, some sectors are still struggling, such as travel and leisure.
 However, as a whole, Chinese corporate fundamentals haven’t been hit as hard as other countries.
 As a result, earnings revisions in China have been relatively modest (Display, left, lower bars).